suryajefferson/SQL_Project_Data_Job_Analysis/README.md

 This project was developed to help better understand the data analyst job market, with the goal of identifying top-paying and in-demand skills.
 The data used in this analysis provides valuable insights into job titles, salaries, locations, and essential skills, helping others streamline their job search in the data analytics field.

 # The Questions
-## The questions I wanted to answer through my SQL queries were:
-1
-    a.Finding the number of job postings per job title b.Finding the number of job postings for data analyst in India per Quarter in 2023 c.Finding the no of job postings for data analyst per location
-2. What are the top-paying data analyst jobs?
-3. What skills are required for these top-paying jobs?
-4. What skills are most in demand for data analysts?
-5. Which skills are associated with higher salaries?
-6. What are the most optimal skills to learn?
-7. Retrieving job listings from the company with the most openings for data analyst and data engineer roles
-## The questions I wanted to answer through my SQL queries were:
+### The questions I wanted to answer through my SQL queries were:

 1. **Finding the number of job postings:**
     - a. per job title